-STEP 4 Drive the vehicle in a circle, completing at least one full circle within 20-120 seconds.
+Cle, completing at least one full circle within 20-120 seconds.
 Continue until the outside temperature display returns.

 If there is not enough space to drive in a circle, drive around the block until the direction is displayed.

 When the compass display returns to the outside temperature display, calibration is complete.